RiazJButt/security/compass/network-security-containment.md

 - Ensure that resource grouping and administrative privileges align to the segmentation model (see figure XXXX)

 - Ensure you are designing security controls that identify and allow expected traffic, access requests, and other application communications between segments.
-Monitor communications between segments to identify on any unexpected communications so you can investigate whether to set alerts or block traffic to mitigate risk of adversaries crossing segmentation boundaries.
+Monitor communications between segments to identify any unexpected communications so you can investigate whether to set alerts or block traffic to mitigate risk of adversaries crossing segmentation boundaries.

 ## Build a security containment strategy